cassiomolin/cassiomolin.github.io/_posts/2019-08-19-combining-jackson-streaming-api-with-objectmapper-for-parsing-json.md

 ---
-title: Parsing JSON with Jackson Streaming API and ObjectMapper
+title: Combining the Jackson Streaming API with ObjectMapper for parsing JSON
 date: 2019-08-19 17:00:00 Z
 tags:
 - java